rooben-me/tinder-clone/README.md

 - made with love
 - and ofcourse some Magic ✔

+# IT IS NOT OPTIMIZED FOR DESKTOP VIEW

+# WORKS NICELY WITH MOBILE AND TABLET VIEW

 ### Tech

 Tinder clone uses a number of open source projects to work properly: